Accreditation in a box

 Development Course

-The development course is based upon our revision of the Accreditation Network UK (ANUK) landlord handbook and the content has been created for amateur and experienced landlords.
+The development course is based upon our revision of the Accreditation Network UK (ANUK) landlord handbook, and the content has been created for amateur and experienced landlords.

-The course is split into five sections namely:
+The course is split into five sections, namely:

 - Pre-tenancy

-- Landlords responsibilities and liabilities
+- Landlord responsibilities and liabilities

 - Setting up a tenancy